In September this year I had the absolute pleasure of riding Brother in the Wild in Bordeaux.

 Though at times it felt like we were in the middle of beautiful nowhere, soon enough we would pass through a quiet French town for a cafe/beer stop.
 After a long day in the saddle, and one last unforgiving gravel climb before our final destination, we arrived at a ridiculously impressive countryside villa.
 A friendly British cyclist lived there, who apparently was found by Brother through Warm Showers once upon a time (#cyclistconnections).
 We used his idyllic property as a camp ground for the night, nestled under some trees with a breathtaking valley view.
 After a delicious group barbecue, ruminations about the day, and enough beer to satisfy the soul, we settled in for the night to rest up for day 2.

+We got back into the urban world, just as the sun was leaving us.
 We headed back to Musette for a chilled out evening, congratulating one another on two strong days of riding and enjoying some cold ones.

 Bordeaux was super rad, and I’d definitely like to go back soon.